MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 ## Item pairing

-Pairing is the process by which an item (such as reports, dashboards, and semantic models) in one stage of the deployment pipeline is associated with the same item in the adjacent stage.
+Pairing is the process by which an item (such as a report, dashboard, or semantic model) in one stage of the deployment pipeline is associated with the same item in the adjacent stage.
 Pairing occurs when you assign a workspace to a deployment stage or when you deploy content from one stage to another.
 Pairing occurs when you assign a workspace to a deployment stage or when you deploy new unpaired content from one stage to another (a clean deploy).

 It's important to understand how pairing works, in order to understand when items will be copied, when they will be overwritten and when a deployment will fail when using the deploy function.